dougbean/StarboxNet8CoreApiEF/README.md

 The repository pattern is straightfoward and the service layer is for business logic.

 I use Dtos to keep the front end code from being dependent on the database entities.

+I added unit tests for the service layer.